-In return for these rights, before implementing them, the Adjoining Owner must communicate formally their intentions to their neighbours.
-This formal communication is achieved via a system of Notices served on you and other various neighbours holding legal interests in the surrounding properties.
+The Party Wall Act etc. Act 1996 was not designed to hinder or restrict building works.
+Instead, it was designed to help people to develop properties by giving them certain rights regarding repairing and maintaining party walls.
+In return for these rights, before implementing them, the building owner must formally communicate their intentions to their neighbours.
+This formal communication is achieved via a system of notices that are served to neighbours holding legal interests in the adjoining properties.

 You should note that the primary purpose of the Act is to facilitate development.
 In return for rights to carry out certain works, the Building Owner who is having the work done must notify you in advance.
 The Building Owner is legally responsible for putting right any damage caused by carrying out the works, even if the damage is caused by their contractor.